-UNICORE probes are provided by NGI PL [R 31].
-The probes monitor the following services:

-- Gateway

-- UVOS

-- Registry

-- Workflow Service

-- Service Orchestrator

-- Global Storage

-More details on those probes can be found in [R 53].

-Integration of probes with the SAM is ongoing and planned for SAM Update-13.
+UNICORE probes are provided by NGI_PL [R 31].
+More details on those probes can be found in [R 53].Integration of probes with the SAM is ongoing and planned for SAM Update-14.
 Maintenance of UNICORE probes will be done by the respective UNICORE EMI product teams.